Spectral Joint Subspace Estimation for Heterogeneous Multi-View Data: Geometry and Reweighting: Error Bounds for Equal and General Weights Error Bounds for Equal and General Weights

-In the random-design regime, aggregation across views strictly helps the estimation for joint subspace, whose error decreases with the number of views at the $O(K^{-1/2})$ rate.

-When $\theta$ is lower bounded by a constant, our upper bound in \Cref{thm:equal-weight-random} essentially matches the minimax lower bound \eqref{lower-bound} established in \cite{yang2025estimating} up to $r,r_k$ and logarithmic factor.
+When $\theta$ is bounded away from zero and the ranks are constants, the bound in \Cref{thm:equal-weight-random} decreases at the $K^{-1/2}$ and essentially matches the minimax lower bound \eqref{lower-bound} established in \cite{yang2025estimating} up to logarithmic factor.
 In this regime, the estimation error for the joint subspace is comparable to the scenario where no individual components exist.
 This suggests that the presence of individual components does not impose additional difficulty in recovering the joint subspace.
 We now discuss a special case to illustrate this phenomenon.

 \begin{proposition} Under the setting of Theorem \ref{thm:equal-weight-random}, for each $k$, let $\U_k$ be an independent random matrix sampled uniformly from the set of orthogonal matrices of dimension $n\times r_k$ contained entirely within $\text{span}(\U)^{\perp}$.
-Also assume $\varepsilon_k\asymp \varepsilon$, $n\geq 4r_{\textsf{avg}}+r$, $K\geq C\log n$.
-Then with the choice $w_k = 1/K$ for $k\in[K]$, we have with probability exceeding $1-n^{-10}$,
+Also assume $\varepsilon_k\asymp \varepsilon$, $n\geq 4r_{\rm avg}+r$, $K\geq C\log n$.
+Then with the choice $w_k = 1/K$ for $k\in[K]$, we have with probability exceeding $1-O\bbrac{Ke^{-n\wedge d}}-\sum_{k=1}^Kp_k-O\bbrac{n^{-10}}$,

-\end{proposition} \paragraph{Connection with \cite{tang2025mode}.} Recently, \cite{tang2025mode} proposed a framework for a multi-view spiked covariance model, which can be viewed as a special case of JIVE model \eqref{eq:jive-model} with $\W$ also shared across views (implying $r_k = r', d_k = d$).
+\end{proposition} Thus, when the random individual subspaces keep the misalignment bounded away from zero, equal-weight AJIVE is sharp up to logarithmic factors and attains the same rate as if the individual components were absent. \paragraph{Connection with \cite{tang2025mode}.} Recently, \cite{tang2025mode} proposed a framework for a multi-view spiked covariance model, which can be viewed as a special case of JIVE model \eqref{eq:jive-model} with $\W$ also shared across views (implying a common individual rank across views and $d_k = d$).
 While their data generating process and ours are different and neither strictly subsumes the other, we can compare the theoretical guarantees within the intersection of ours and theirs.
 In particular, we consider

 Here, we assume $\ebrac{\U_k}_{k=1}^K$ are generated under the setting of Proposition \ref{prop:random-Uk}, and $\V_k$ are i.i.d. such that Assumption \ref{assump:VW:random} is satisfied.
-We further consider $\sigma_k=\sigma$ for $k\in[K]$, $n\asymp d$ and $r,r^\prime\asymp 1$ for simplicity.
+We further consider $\sigma_k=\sigma$ for $k\in[K]$, $n\asymp d$ and $r,r_{\rm avg}\asymp 1$ for simplicity.